modmore/docs/en/04_Redactor/02_v3.x/03_Usage/Fred.md

 In the Fred manager component, create/update an element.
 For its markup, you will need to define:

 - A div element for the content
-- `contenteditable="true"` on the div to make it editable
 - `data-fred-name="text"` (or a different name) to make Fred save the value
 - `data-fred-rte="true"` to enable rich text support
-- Optionally, `data-fred-rte-config="redactor-text" (or a different name) to set the configuration.
+- Optionally, `data-fred-rte-config="redactor_text" (or a different name) to set the configuration.
 See _Customising Redactor_, below.

 For example, your element markup could look like this: